 ACC Accreditation is available to counsellor members who are engaged in regular counselling, having undertaken appropriate training, and continuing in supervised practice.

-The Association recognises counsellors and psychotherapists work progressively towards accreditation and currently offers Three types of accreditation.
-Click on the links below to see a more detailed list of the qualifying criteria for each type:
+The Association recognises counsellors and psychotherapists work progressively towards accreditation and currently offers three types of accreditation:

-For an overview of ACC’s Accreditation Criteria for each individual category of accredited membership, please click here: Accreditation Grid.
+For an overview of ACC’s Accreditation Criteria for each individual category of accredited membership, please see Accreditation Grid.

 What if I already have accreditation with another professional body?

 ACC currently recognises the accreditation of BABCP, BACP, COSCA, NCS and UKCP.
-To apply to transfer your accreditation as a counsellor or supervisor (for BACP senior accredited status as a supervisor) please complete our transfer form : Accreditation Transfer Application Form.
-The transfer fee can be paid online at https://www.acc-uk.org/publications/products.html.
+To apply to transfer your accreditation as a counsellor or supervisor (for BACP senior accredited status as a supervisor) please complete our transfer form: Accreditation Transfer Application Form.
+The transfer fee can be paid online here.

-When renewing accreditation, applicants are asked to provide a list of Continuing Professional Development (CPD) activities, undertaken during the previous year.
+When renewing accreditation, members are asked to provide a list of Continuing Professional Development (CPD) activities, undertaken during the previous year.
 Ten percent of all renewing applications are currently audited.

-If further information or clarification is required about accreditation, please contact ACC’s Registrar by e-mail: firstname.lastname@example.org
+If further information or clarification is required about accreditation, please contact ACC’s Registrar at: firstname.lastname@example.org